 06. In the Lap of the Gods…Revisited (Mercury), Sheer Heart Attack, 1974

-Freddie was at his creative peak on the first four albums, and ‘…Lap Of The Gods…Revisited’ is another magnificent piece of writing straight out of left-field.
+Freddie was at his creative peak on the first four albums, and ‘…Lap Of The Gods…Revisited’ is another outstanding piece of writing straight out of left-field.
 A brilliant way to end the Sheer Heart Attack album, it was also used as a magnificent show-closer until 1977, accompanied by industrial quantities of dry ice, and was (for this fan at least) an even better finale than We Are The Champions, which replaced it in the live set.
 Best moment: the long “Wo wo la la la” final section of the song.

 05. Death on Two Legs (Dedicated to…) (Mercury), A Night at the Opera, 1975

 As the elegant notes from Freddie’s piano make way for Brian’s snarling guitars, a sense of menace and unrestrained fury grabs the listener by the throat and doesn’t let go.
 Freddie’s diatribe aimed at their former management company is a brilliantly unsettling opening to the band’s Sgt Pepper, as he hurls the insults and heaps on the abuse in line after bitter line.
 Best moment: it can only be “But now you can kiss my ass goodbye!”.